When it comes to fake friends, we have all had them and we have all been one.

 Today, my life is much different than it was years ago…

 I am able to share without shame, I value my privacy, and my circle of close friends has gone from a big, dramatic, bullsh*t circle to just a few people who are the family I’ve chosen for myself.
-These are people who I don’t have to be good/useful enough, for them to give me the time of day.
+These are people that I don’t have to be good/useful enough, for them to give me the time of day.
 I no longer have to live on a crumb diet of being tolerated and “kind of” acknowledged, “kind of” told the truth, and “kind of” wanted around.

-With fake friends, I was always picking up the proverbial (and sometimes literal) tab that ultimately came at the expense of my own progression and life.
+With fake friends, I was always picking up the proverbial (and sometimes literal) tab that ultimately, came at the expense of my own progression and life.

 I was unmotivated.
 Any confidence I had was shot and my worth was dependent on being understood by friends who I empathized with to my own detriment.
 It wasn’t until I took some serious inventory and dropped all of the fake friends that my life began to turn around.

-So, if you’ve finally decided to be a true friend to yourself and have hit your limit with fake friends…
+If you’ve finally decided to be a true friend to yourself and have hit your limit with fake friends…

+How to spot a fake friend?
 First, you need to understand this: There are people in your life who simply do not want the best for you.
 They do not want you to succeed.
 Period.